 Tennessee Prisoner Indicted for Anthrax Hoax

-Branden Frady, 32, of Johnson City, Tennessee, was indicted by a federal grand jury in Nashville yesterday in a 10-count indictment charging him with sending threats through the U.S. Postal Service and conveying false information indicating the use or attempted use of anthrax, announced Jerry E. Martin, U.S. Attorney for the Middle District of Tennessee.
+Justin Tyler Carter, 28, was indicted by a federal grand jury in Nashville on October 15, 2014 in a 2-count indictment charging him with sending threats through the U.S. Postal Service and conveying false information indicating the use or attempted use of Anthrax, announced David Rivera, U.S. Attorney for the Middle District of Tennessee.

-“Threats involving the use of weapons of mass destruction cause significant disruption in the workplace and to government operations,” said U.S. Attorney Jerry E. Martin.
+“Threats involving the use of Anthrax cause significant disruption in the workplace and to government operations,” said U.S. Attorney David Rivera.
 “Such threats often exhaust public safety resources and cause needless harm to the public.
 For those who choose to engage in such conduct, the U.S. Attorney’s Office and our law enforcement partners will act swiftly to neutralize the threat, identify those responsible and bring them to justice.”

-If convicted, Frady faces a maximum sentence of five years in prison and a $250,000 fine for each count.
+If convicted, Carter faces a maximum sentence of five years in prison and a $250,000 fine for each count.

-The case was investigated by the FBI, the Tennessee Highway Patrol, the Tennessee Department of Correction, and the Metropolitan Nashville Police Department.
-Assistant United States Attorney Alex Little is representing the government.
+This case was investigated by the FBI.
+Assistant United States Attorney Van Vincent is representing the government.